fnrizzi/pressio-demoapps-schwarz/README.md

 # Postprocessing

-Utilities for visualization, PROM preparation, and error measurement are in development.
+Python utilities for data extraction, visualization, PROM preparation, and error measurement can be found in the ```python/``` directory.
+Refer to the README there for instructions on installing and using the associated local package.